EAZYBLACK/gtaxl-manifests/README.md

-# Manifest for building AlphaDroid 13 for gtaxlwifi, gtaxllte, gtanotexlwifi, and gtanotexllte
+# Manifest for building CrDroid 13 for gtaxlwifi, gtaxllte, gtanotexlwifi, and gtanotexllte

 `gtaxlwifi` is the codename for the WiFi-only variant of the Samsung Galaxy Tab A 10.1" (2016), with model SM-T580.